nadiamariduena/python-intro-2024-privat/z_decorators.md

 #### 🟣 QUESTION:  In ReactJS, failing to use useEffect when making API calls can lead to issues such as memory leaks.
 Is there a similar risk when using the <u>@retry decorator</u>  in Python for handling retries?

 - If so, how can this risk be mitigated?
 For example, consider a scenario where we're managing API calls to an ice cream store's inventory system.

+#### ✅ Chatgpt:

+- - 🔴 **Yes**, there can be risks of resource leaks or unintended behavior when using a retry decorator in Python, similar to how you might face issues with useEffect in React if not properly managed.